leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 02 Redux - BeachHead/ReadMe.txt

 Bug ?
 ---
-- The Myth Beacon was already in the inventory at the start because it came from stage 3 of phase 5, which was to be carried out "in a community of Travellers".
 - No other bugs have been reported to date.
 Let me know if you have one :pm

 How do you do it?